jamesnguyen46/jamesnguyen46.github.io/README.md

 //  + "1_text.str" key : can create many with the name : "str1", "str2", ...
 //
 //  + "2_progress" key : can create many with the name : "2_progress1", "2_progress2", ...
-//  + "<key>": "<value>" : key is skill name, value is progress percent.
+//  + "<key>: <value>" : key is skill name, value is progress percent.
 Example: java:70, kotlin:80
 //
 //  + "3_tag" key : can create many with the name : "3_tag1", "3_tag2", ...
 //  + "3_tag.value" key : comma-separated values.
 Example : java, kotlin, dart, swift